Connect with others who understand.

 Managing Rib Pain in Psoriatic Arthritis

-Talk to your rheumatologist or primary care doctor if you are experiencing rib pain.
-Your doctor will do a physical examination, review or order blood work, and possibly order additional tests to figure out what is causing your pain.
+Talk to your rheumatologist or health care provider if you’re experiencing rib pain.
+Your doctor will do a physical exam, review or order blood tests, and possibly order more tests to figure out what is causing your pain.

-If you’re already living with psoriasis or PsA in other joints, your doctor may order an X-ray of your chest.
-This imaging test will help determine if your rib pain is the result of psoriatic arthritis or some other well-known cause of rib pain, such as one of the possibilities outlined above.
+If you already have psoriasis or PsA in other joints, your doctor may order an X-ray of your chest.
+This will help determine if your rib pain is caused by PsA or some other well-known cause of rib pain, such as one of those listed above.

 Medication

 Different types of medications are available to treat inflammatory arthritis caused by psoriasis.
-Which medication is best for you will depend on the severity of your arthritis, your other health conditions, and your doctor’s recommendation.
+Which medication is best for you will depend on how severe your arthritis is, your other health conditions, and your doctor’s advice.

 If your rib pain is mild and occurs once in a while, over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs) may do the trick.
-These medications, including ibuprofen (Advil) and naproxen sodium (Aleve), may provide short-term pain relief.
-Sometimes, an oral steroid may be prescribed to reduce inflammation.
+These medications, including ibuprofen (Advil) and naproxen (Aleve), may provide short-term pain relief.
+Sometimes, an oral steroid for short-term use may be prescribed to reduce inflammation.

-If your PsA is severe, alerting your rheumatologist is critical.
-Specific treatments called disease-modifying antirheumatic drugs (DMARDs) and biologics can be used for more advanced cases of psoriatic arthritis.
-Commonly prescribed medications include:
+Let your rheumatologist know if your PsA is severe.
+Specific treatment options called disease-modifying antirheumatic drugs and biologics (medications made from living cells) can be used for more advanced cases of PsA.

 Diet

-Because psoriasis and psoriatic arthritis are inflammatory diseases, doing whatever you can to minimize inflammation in your body may help address your symptoms.
-Certain foods and diets are anti-inflammatory by nature and may be beneficial to you.
+Because psoriasis and PsA are inflammatory conditions, doing whatever you can to reduce inflammation may help ease your symptoms.
+Certain foods and diets are anti-inflammatory by nature and may be beneficial.
 Plant-based diets and the Mediterranean diet are especially anti-inflammatory.
-Foods to make part of your daily menu include:
+Include these foods as part of your daily menu:

 • Fruits and vegetables